-- H1: There is a significant association between the grade the student intends to earn and student performance. - H2: There is a significant association between the student's intention to take the CPA Exam and student performance. - H_3 : There is a significant association between the student's intention to attend graduate school and student performance.
+$H_i$ : There is a significant association between the grade the student intends to earn and student performance.
+This is the case whether the student attends a commuter or a residential school.

+H2: There is a significant association between the student's intention to take the CPA Exam and student performance.
+This is the case whether the student attends a commuter or a residential school.

+$H_3$ : There is a significant association between the student's intention to attend graduate school and student performance.
+This is the case whether the student attends a commuter or a residential school.